Birra Moretti: Moretti stadium

 Stadio Moretti was built in Udine as a multi-use stadium.
 The capacity of the stadium was 25,000 spectators.
 It also hosted speedway events.
 The stadium was first used as the home of the Udinese Calcio football matches.
 The venue, however, moved to the Stadio Friuli in 1976.
-Stadio Moretti was demolished in 1988 and in its place now stands a city park, which was named after the great soccer player, Udine Alfredo Foni.
+Stadio Moretti was demolished in 1988 and in its place now stands a city park, which was named after the great football player, Alfredo Foni.